Vegetable summer rolls

 Serve the vegetable summer rolls with a sweet chilli sauce or a soy, spring onion and ginger dipping sauce.

-If you fancy joining one of Laura’s pop-up cookery classes, she has two pop-up sourdough demos coming up – the first on Sat 27 July and then on Sat 7 Sept.
-In both classes, you’ll learn the basic principles of making your own sourdough bread you’ll also take home a sourdough starter and instruction booklet so you can make your own delicious loaves at home.
+If you fancy joining one of Laura’s pop-up cookery classes, she has regular pop-up sourdough demos coming up.
+You’ll learn the basic principles of making your own sourdough bread you’ll also take home a sourdough starter and instruction booklet so you can make your own delicious loaves at home.
 The cost is £50 per person, which includes lunch.
 Both classes are from 10am-1pm.
+Click here for dates